imtrinity94/funkycloudmedina.com/content/post/VMware/vSphere/vcsa-deploy-tool-the-system-cannot-execute-the-specified-program.md

 draft: true
 ---

-During my vSphere 5.5U3 to vSphere 6.0U3 VCSA migrations I kept getting this message from the vcsa-deploy.exe tool on my migration server.
+For my vSphere 5.5U3 to vSphere 6.0U3 migrations I was using the vcsa-deploy.exe tool included on the VCSA ISO.
+This tool allows you to define your current and new vCenter servers in a JSON file with all information required for a successful migration.
+It has saved me hours of clickng in the wizard considering the number of times the migration would fail (wrong passwords entered etc).

+However, every time I would run the CLI tool I would get this:

 >The system cannot execute the specified program.